MineKing9534/DiscordUtils/Readme.md

 ## UI Manager

 The UIManager allows you to create complex menus without having to manually create event handlers and manage states.
-Before you use `useUIManager` your have to call `useEventManager` because the UIManager used the EventManager internally.
+Before you use `useUIManager` you have to call `useEventManager` because the UIManager used the EventManager internally.
 The UIManager requires this additional dependency:

 ```groovy